I Zwicky 18: Distance

 Astronomers at the Space Telescope Science Institute in Baltimore, Maryland and the European Space Agency discerned the distance by observing Cepheid variable stars within I Zwicky 18.
 These massive flashing stars pulse in a regular rhythm.
 The timing of their pulsations is directly related to their brightness.
 The team determined the observed brightness of three Cepheids and compared it with the actual brightness predicted by theoretical models.
 These models were calculated specifically for I Zwicky 18's deficiency in heavy elements, indicating the galaxy's stars formed before these elements were abundant in the universe.
-The Cepheid distance also was validated through the observed brightness of the brightest red stars older than one billion years.
+The Cepheid distance was also validated through the observed brightness of the brightest red stars older than one billion years.

 The Hubble data suggest that I Zwicky 18 is 59 million light-years from Earth.
 The galaxy's larger-than-expected distance may explain why astronomers have had difficulty detecting older, fainter stars within the galaxy.
 The faint, old stars in I Zwicky 18 are almost at the limit of Hubble's resolution and sensitivity.